pomerium/documentation/content/docs/topics/getting-users-identity.md

 ### Verification in a Single-Page Application

-A single page javascript application can verify the JWT using a fetch to `/.pomerium/jwt` and a JWT library like [`jose`](https://github.com/panva/jose).
+A single-page javascript application can verify the JWT using a fetch to `/.pomerium/jwt` and a JWT library like [`jose`](https://github.com/panva/jose).

 ```html
 <!DOCTYPE html>